wisniewskikr/chrisblog-it-java-springboot/others/graalvm/java-springboot-helloworld-nativecompile/Readme.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **Gradle - Groovy**: tool for build automation which uses Groovy programming language
 * **Git**: tool for distributed version control
+* **GraalVM**: it's faster Virtual Machine.
+It also enables creation of executable files for specific OS for Java applications

 ##### Flow
 The following flow takes place in this project: